 I approach gut health with the science and sensibilities I rely on in my private practice as a registered dietitian and fertility expert.
 For this post, I’m going to feed you some key strategies I use with my clients so you can work to improve gut health on your own through diet and lifestyle.
-At the end, I’ve put together a comprehensive “checklist” for you to see where your gut health stands, understand the severity of your symptoms, and provide insight on whether or not you should seek the guidance of a practitioner in addition to implementing my strategies.
+In the end, I’ve put together a comprehensive “checklist” for you to see where your gut health stands, understand the severity of your symptoms and provide insight on whether or not you should seek the guidance of a practitioner in addition to implementing my strategies.

 This is where the term “gut health” comes into play.

-During pregnancy your body changes, but not just because you’re growing with your baby.
+During pregnancy, your body changes, but not just because you’re growing with your baby.

 "What is at risk for me, personally?"

 Preterm birth is when birth occurs before 37 weeks and is the leading cause of long-term disability and mortality for infants.
 The microbiome's health in the gut, vagina and even the mouth has been linked to an increased risk of preterm birth.
 While not everything is within our control, there are many ways to help prevent preterm birth by altering your diet: getting in your nutrients, including omega-3 essential fatty acids.

 Preeclampsia is a condition that happens late in pregnancy and leads to dangerously high blood pressure and protein spilling into the urine.
 Gum disease and off-kilter bacterial balance in the mouth increase a mother’s risk of preeclampsia.
 I remember the first time I saw this connection made in the research.
 I was pregnant with my first child and struggled with gum disease, leading to more frequent dentist trips and overall discomfort.
 While I didn’t develop preeclampsia, I paid close attention to it before conceiving my second.
 Bacteria in the mouth can cause inflammation, but they can also “translocate,” meaning they can travel to other body parts, making them an under-discussed threat to a healthy pregnancy.